Rehydration of Self Hosted Archives

 Note For S3 Users: Before you created an S3 archive output, you first needed to have created an IAM user, and then attached a custom policy.
 That policy contained the 3 permissions, PutObject, GetObject, and ListBucket.
 If you created an S3 archive for rehydration purposes only, then at a minimum, your custom policy only needs to contain the GetObject permission.
 All other permissions are only required for archiving purposes.
 As a result, if you prefer, you can create 2 different S3 archive integrations with different custom policies.

 You will not be able to click Create until you click Analyze.
 This action will display how much data will be pushed to the streaming destination.
-If your individual rehydration configuration is above the organization’s rehydration limit, then you will not be able to create the rehydration.
+If your individual rehydration configuration is beyond the organization’s rehydration limit, then you will not be able to create the rehydration.

 To troubleshoot, you can update the settings for the individual rehydration.
 Or, if you have the correct account permissions, you can update your organization’s rehydration settings.
 To do so, return to the Rehydrations page, click Settings, and then update the data limits.

 If you click Analyze and you receive the following message, then please contact Edge Delta Support to troubleshoot: Failed to analyze rehydration data size.
 Failed to get rehydration analysis.
+Please have available your organization name and the time when the message appeared.
+11. Click Create.

 The app may take a few minutes to display your newly created rehydration.
 After you create a rehydration, you can click on the entry to view details.The Invalid Lines entry means that there may be empty files.